 We are traveling with a 4-year-old and a 6-year-old, so all activities and stops will be appropriate for families with young kids.
 Due to the current environment, we are mostly focusing on outdoor activities, with a few exceptions.

 Need help keeping the kids entertained?
 Don’t miss 60+ Fun Road Trip Activities for Kids: How to Keep Kids Entertained on a Long Car Trip.

-We are starting in Connecticut, where we’ve been living for the last few years.
+We are starting this family cross-country road trip in Connecticut, where we’ve been living for the last few years.
 We’ve sold our house, and all our things will be packed up into either a Pod storage container or into our car.

 What have we packed into our not-so-huge Subaru Outback?
-Check out Road Trip Essentials: What to Pack for the Ultimate Road Trip in 2021.
+Check out Road Trip Essentials: What to Pack for the Ultimate Road Trip.

 Crayola Experience, Easton PA